Leave a lasting legacy

 How do I make a gift in my will?

-See your lawyer, the Public Trust, a trustee company, your local Community Law Centre or Citizen’s Advice Bureau who can advise you how to do this.
+See your lawyer, the Public Trust, a trustee company, your local Community Law Centre who can advise you how to do this.

 There are various options.
 You can make:

-- A residual gift – once you have sorted out your family and friends, you can leave the residual of the estate to the RNZRSA.
+- A residual gift – once you have looked after your family and friends, you can leave the residual of the estate to the RNZRSA.

 - A percentage –you may choose to gift all or a percentage of your estate to the RNZRSA.
-This way if the value of your assets increases or decreases in time, so does your gift.
+This way if the value of your assets increases or decreases, so does your gift.

 - A specific gift – you decide a specific gift, this could be a set amount of money, shares, real estate or such other assets as you choose.